Results for Benefits:

 Contact: (617) 475-6009, email@example.com

-Expertise: $100K Entrepreneurship competition; Angel investing; Benefits and compensation; Business education; Business plans; CEO compensation; Conflicts of interest; Corporate governance; Emerging businesses; Entrepreneurial finance; Entrepreneurial management; Entrepreneurship / New ventures; Executive pay; High technology companies; Innovation; Intellectual property; Intellectual property law; Intellectual property strategy; Law; Management of technology; New ventures; Non-profits; Patents; Private equity; Research and development; Sarbanes-Oxley compliance; Securities and Exchange Commission; Software; Startups; Stock options; Venture capital
+Expertise: Angel investing; Benefits; Business education; Business plans; CEO compensation; Compensation; Conflicts of interest; Corporate governance; Emerging businesses; Entrepreneurial finance; Entrepreneurial management; Executive pay; High technology companies; Innovation; Intellectual property; Intellectual property law; Intellectual property strategy; Law; Management of technology; New ventures; Non-profits / Nonprofits; Patents; Private equity; Research and development; Securities and Exchange Commission (SEC); Software; Startups / Start-ups; Stock options; Venture capital

 With former NAACP President -- and MIT Sloan alum -- Bruce Gordon serving as a role model, Minority Business Club officers Stephanie Preston, Dwane Morgan, and Emmett Johnson are committed to advancing the position of minorities in education and the workforce.
 They're also dedicated to making the most of their MIT Sloan experience, for themselves, for their families, and their communities.
 Here, they discuss the value of diversity, the benefits of a tight-knit network, and their goals for community outreach.